A chance visit to The Old Plough in Cobham, Surrey, prompted a quick return trip and inspired me to write a review.

 Children’s food and starters

-Fast forward a week and with my visiting mother- and father-in-law, we returned.
-This time with a reservation in the restaurant at 12.15pm.
+Fast forward a week and with my visiting mother- and father-in-law, we returned; this time with a reservation.
 We recognised a few people there from last time so knew that it must be popular with locals (usually a good sign).
 We were immediately escorted to our table.
 The restaurant wasn’t very busy at that time, but within the hour was packed out.

 The service was attentive but not overbearing and the menu was quite varied and extensive without trying to do everything.
 We ordered beef burgers in buns with home cut chips for two of our daughters and sausages, chips and peas for the other.
-The waitress immediately asked if we wanted the children’s food to come out with the adult starters (which we did).
+The waitress immediately asked if we wanted the children’s food to come out with the adult starters.

 Sausages and burgers can vary tremendously on quality.
-These were top-notch and although I didn’t try the chips, the other adults who tasted them said they were delicious and crispy.
+These were top-notch and although I didn’t try the chips I was told they were delicious and crispy.
 The portions were very large yet reasonably priced.
 I was the only one drinking and had a glass of Prosecco to start.
 Matt and I had starters of bang bang peanut satay chicken with crunchy oriental vegetable salad (£7.50) and crispy fried sesame king prawns with wasabi and lime mayonnaise (£7.50).
 Both were very tasty.
 Again the batter for the prawns was crispy and light.
 The salad with the prawns was also oriental in style, very fresh and crunchy.